rsdoiel/antenna/archives/2025/journalism_2025.16.md

 date: 2025-04-24, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated April 24 at 9:33 p.m.</em>
 The musical climate at UCLA is breaking new ground.
-The UCLA Herb Alpert School of Music will hold an event called &#8220;Climate Notes&#8221; at 4 p.m.
+The UCLA Herb Alpert School of Music will hold an event called “Climate Notes” at 4 p.m.

 <br>